Desbeers/Chord-Provider/README.md

 - It has a 'browser' for your songs if you select a folder.
 - It has a 'highlighted TextEditor'.'
-- It can export your songs to PNG images.
-Can't get PDF done yet; work in progess.
+- It can export your song to a PDF document.
 - It can play chords with MIDI on the 'Chord Sheet'
 - It has a 'quick view' plugin for 'ChordPro' files.